jimmypvu/Selenium-Automation-Framework/README.md

 gradle clean runCucumber

-to run tests on all browsers at once add "-Dallbrowsers=true" flag to gradle command
+to run tests locally on all browsers at once add "-Dallbrowsers=true" flag to gradle command

 # if managing browser / config through system properties, add "-Dbrowser={browser}" flag to the gradle command, otherwise manage in the config properties file
 where {browser} is one of [chrome, firefox, edge, grid-chrome, grid-firefox, grid-edge, lambda, sauce] to designate browser when running tests via terminal.
 If no browser is designated in the config file or gradle flag it will default to Chrome